-Our next meeting for the Section NExT-RM Fellows will be part of the MAA section meeting that will be held April 13-14, 2012 and co-hosted by Metropolitan State College of Denver and University of Colorado-Denver.
+Our next meeting for the Section NExT-RM Fellows will be part of the MAA section meeting that will be held April 26-27, 2013 and hosted by Adams State University in Alamosa, CO.
 The Section NExT-RM sessions will occur both just prior to and just following the annual section meeting.
 At this workshop, participants will discuss topics suggested by, and of special relevance to beginning faculty.
-Section NExT-RM Fellows will remain in contact with one another via an electronic network, and are expected to attend the Spring 2013 Rocky Mountain MAA Section meeting.
+Section NExT-RM Fellows will remain in contact with one another via an electronic network and will continue to strengthen new ties through future annual section meetings.

 Section NExT-RM is a wonderful way for new faculty to become involved in the mathematical community at a regional level by building strong connections with peers and institutions throughout the Rocky Mountain Section.

-Look for the application for 2012 Section NExT-RM Fellows posted at this website beginning in November.
-For more information, please contact:
+Look for the application for 2013 Section NExT-RM Fellows posted at this website later in the semester.

 Diane Davis and Bob Cohen